Olga Fonda: Career

 In 2010, Fonda was cast in The Twilight Saga: Breaking Dawn.
 She had a supporting role in 2011's Real Steel.
 She played Nadia in The Vampire Diaries.
 In 2018, she was cast in the role of Sarah in the Netflix series Altered Carbon.

-In 2012, Olga appeared in television commercials for the related companies TJ Maxx, Marshalls and HomeGoods TV.
-Fonda was cast in Agent X, appearing opposite Sharon Stone.
+In 2012, Fonda appeared in television commercials for the related companies TJ Maxx, Marshalls and HomeGoods.
+In 2015, she was cast as Olga Petrovka in Agent X, appearing opposite Sharon Stone.

 She is unrelated to the Fonda acting family and has said her reason for adopting that stage name "started as a mystery, [and so] I'm going to keep it a mystery.
 There’s really nothing to it but maybe one day I'll tell the story of how I got my name."

 Philanthropy

 Fonda supports the St. Jude Children’s Research Hospital after being introduced to the charity by Jason Thomas Gordon, who started a campaign for the hospital called, Music Gives to St. Jude Kids.

 She is also a supporter of The Heroes Project, which was founded by Tim Medvetz to help wounded veterans.